Neural Ordinary Differential Equations for Model Order Reduction of Stiff Systems: Numerical results

 Similarly to the previous test case, the problem is an autonomous system that features a periodic solution.
 However, the problem originates from the description of a chemical reaction, thus it is key for the concentration $\mbf u$ to stay positive.
 Moreover, the values of $\mbf u$ span six orders of magnitude.
 The considered parameter space is $\Gamma=[50, 100]\times[0.002, 0.02]\times[10^{-6}, 10^{-4}]$, which contains the value $\mbf \mu=(77.27, 0.161, 8.375 \cdot 10^{-5})$ usually employed in literature for this test case.
 The training dataset is built by subsampling a discretization of $\Gamma$ with a uniform grid of 6, 19, and 21 points in each direction, respectively.
 The validation dataset is based on a discretization of $\Gamma$ in the midpoints of the training discretization.
 Reference solutions are computed with a tolerance of $10^{-10}$.
 We apply the following normalizations: parameter normalization: $\hat{\mbf \mu} = (\mu_1 / 77.27, \mu_2 / 0.161, \log_{10} \mu_3 / 5)$; state normalization $\hat{\mbf u} = \log_{10} \mbf u$; dynamics normalization: $\hat{\mbf f} = \mbf f$.
 We test the performance of the ROM for eight parameters

 Figure~\ref{fig:rom-orego} shows that the ROM is able to accurately follow the reference solution and track its period.
 A quantitative comparison with the Radau solver is reported in Table~\ref{tab:orego-cost}.
-We remark that a tolerance of $10^{-2}$ for the Radau solver did not produce a positive solution for all the problems in the test dataset, thus the comparison is made by employing a tolerance of $10^{-3}$.
+We remark that a tolerance of $10^{-2}$ for the Radau solver did not produce a positive solution for all the problems in the test dataset.
+When this happens, the error is reported in bold in the table.
 The number of right-hand side evaluations of the explicit solver is less than half the one of the implicit one, showing that our method has made the system nonstiff.
 Also, the computational cost is consistently smaller than the one needed by the Radau solver, however, the latter has better accuracy.
 On the other hand, the distance of the peaks is comparable, proving that the ROM accurately captures the period of the system.
+In Figure~\ref{fig:orego-stiffness} we present a comparison of the stiffness ratio for the original system and the one with simplified dynamics.
+On average, the time reparametrization reduces the stiffness by a couple of orders of magnitude, showing the effectiveness of our technique.